fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/2_assertions.md

 ```
 Note that in the `setup` method, we __must now use an instance variable__, `@car`.
 We can't use a local variable in `setup`, because the tests, which are just instance methods, __won't be able to access it__.
 But they can access an instance variable.
 Because we changed `car` to `@car`, we also have to make the same update in the actual tests.
 Finally, note that we __do not use `@car`__ in the `test_raise_initialize_with_arg` test, because we're using `Car.new` *with arguments* in this test.

-The `setup` method will be called before running every test, and the `teardown` method (which we don't have) will be called after running every test.
+The `setup` method will be called __before running every test__, and the `teardown` method (which we don't have) will be called after running every test.
 In our case, we don't have any tear down activity, so it's not necessary.
 In some cases, we will need a tear down for cleaning up files or logging some information, or closing database connections.

 ### Testing Equality
 When we use `assert_equal`, we are testing for __value equality__.
 Specifically, we're invoking the `==` method on the object.
 If we're looking for more strict object equality, then we need to use the `assert_same` assertion.